erikrose/parsimonious/README.rst

 Version History
 ===============

+0.6.3
+  * Common codebase for Python 2 and 3: no more 2to3 translation step
+  * Fix a bug in ``Grammar.__repr__`` which fails to work on Python 3 since the string_escape codec is gone in Python 3.

 0.6.2
   * Make grammar compilation 100x faster.
 Thanks to dmoisset for the initial patch.

 0.6.1
   * Fix bug which made the default rule of a grammar invalid when it contained a forward reference.

 0.6
   .. warning::